miketout/VerusServicesSetup/S-NOMP.md

 Now, switch to the `pool` account.
 First, copy `/home/pool/s-nomp/config_example.json` to `/home/pool/s-nomp/config.json`.
 Edit it to reflect the changes listed below.

   * Set both `host` and `stratumHost` to the external IP or DNS name of your server.
+  * Enable UNIX socket connections by setting `"socket": "/var/run/redis/redis.sock",`, `"password": ""` and removing the rest of the lines in the `"redis"` section

 Now create a pool config.
 Copy `/home/pool/s-nomp/pool_configs/examples/vrsc.json` to `/home/pool/s-nomp/pool_configs/vrsc.json`.
 Edit it to reflect the changes listed below.